polymtl-bee/vcaahp-model/docs/index.rst

-Integrate variable capacity air-to-air heat pumps in TRNSYS
+Model variable capacity air-to-air heat pumps in TRNSYS
 ===========================================================

 The TRNSYS Types 3254 and 3223 presented here aim to model single zone,